 This is a popular form of interview that is used in hiring for management consulting or investment banking jobs.
 In a case interview the applicant is given a question, situation or problem and is asked to resolve the situation.
 To prepare a case interview, our centre offers a variety of resources:

-- McGill Casebook: This e-book is available in myFuture (Resources->Career Resources->In the Keywords field, type "McGill Casebook").
+- McGill Casebook: This e-book is downloadable in myFuture (Once loggedin, Go to: Resources->Career Resources->In the Keywords field, type "McGill Casebook").

-- Vault Case Interviewing Guides: Vault Career Insider (Must register with your McGill email to access the guides).
+- Vault Case Interviewing Guides - Must register with your McGill email to access the guides.

 There is a good chance that you will be asked to take tests as part of your job application or interview process.
 Some common interview tests employers use to assess job candidates are: